cor3nt1nn/Vocabulary-Quiz-Program/README.md

 4. At the end of the quiz, your score will be displayed, and the updated errors will be saved back to the CSV file.

 # Contributing
 Contributions are welcome!
-If you have suggestions for improvements or features, don't be shy to send me a little text at Corentin.BESQUEUT@etu.isima.fr
+If you have suggestions for improvements or features, don't hesitate to reach me out at Corentin.BESQUEUT@etu.isima.fr